Citation, DOI, disclosures and article data

 Almost all cases occur sporadically.

-- both ILS and ELS can rarely have air bronchograms as they may acquire a connection to the bronchial tree due to an infective process or, rarely, they can have foregut communication (esophagus or stomach) as part of hybrid lesion
+both intralobar and extra lobar sequestration can rarely have air bronchograms as they may acquire a connection to the bronchial tree due to an infective process or, rarely, they can have foregut communication (esophagus or stomach) as part of hybrid lesion

 The sequestrated portion of the lung is usually more echogenic than the rest of the lung.
 On antenatal ultrasound, an extralobar sequestration may be seen as early as 16 weeks gestation and typically appears as a solid well-defined triangular echogenic mass 8.
 Color Doppler may identify a feeding vessel (in-utero cases) from the aorta.
 If the sequestration is subdiaphragmatic, it may appear as an echogenic intra-abdominal mass.